Skip to content

 Args:

-globals: Pre-imported packages for expressions (e.g., {"torch": "torch"})
+imports: Pre-imported packages for expressions (e.g., {"torch": "torch"})

 schema: Dataclass schema for continuous validation